navidu/UI-UX-Targets/sample-app/README.md

     );
 });
 ```
-- This `build` function run the `clean:dist` function and the other tasks in the array.
+- This `build` function run the `clean:dist` function as well as other tasks in the array.